mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `keepalive_timeout 30s;`<br/>
 **Context:** server (LB-only)

 The first parameter sets a timeout during which a keep-alive client connection will stay open on the server side.
 The zero value disables keep-alive client connections.
 The optional second parameter sets a value in the “Keep-Alive: timeout=time” response header field.
-Two parameters may differ.
+The two parameters may differ, but they should be no greater than 300s.

 ### [`limit_rate`](http://nginx.org/en/docs/http/ngx_http_core_module.html#limit_rate)